Library VPN Questions & Known Issues

 If I find links to articles using Google Scholar or while conducting a Web search, will I need to authenticate to get to the actual articles?

 I like to use multiple windows when I am searching and viewing resources.
-Can I use multiple tabs in Firefox or multiple browser windows once I login to the VPN service?
+Can I use multiple tabs in Firefox or multiple browser windows once I login to the Library VPN service?

 What is Pulse Secure?